zespere/staked-multivac/README.md

-# staked-multivac
+# Staked MultiVAC
-sMTV enables it's holders to transfer staked MultiVAC
+sMTV enables it's holders to transfer staked MultiVAC.

+## Where i can use sMTV?

+You can use sMTV on those websites: